 People at Google don’t just love responsive sites.
 They’re also obsessed about speed in their products and on the web.

-They even ran an experiment in 2009 where slowing down the search results page by 100 to 400 milliseconds translated to 0.2% to 0.6% fewer searches per user.
+They even ran an experiment in 2009 where slowing down the search results page by 100 to 400 milliseconds translated to 0.2-0.6% fewer searches per user.
 The numbers may not sound much, but they’re a big deal at the scale of Google web search.

 Google didn’t take long to release an update to reflect their findings.
-And in 2010, site and page speed became part of the search engine’s ranking algorithm.
+In 2010, site and page speed became part of the search engine’s ranking algorithm.

 - Minimising HTTP requests by reducing scripts and combining multiple style sheets